shelkmike/Mabs/README.md

 9. The option "--download_busco_dataset" fails to download a BUSCO dataset.
 What should I do?<br>
 This can happen if http://mikeshelk.site and, consequently, http://mikeshelk.site/Data/BUSCO_datasets/Latest/ is currently not accessible for some reason.
 To deal with this problem, manually download a file from http://busco-data.ezlab.org/v5/data/lineages/ and provide it to Mabs via the option "--local_busco_dataset".
 10. Is the current algorithm of Mabs identical to the algorithm described in the article [https://pubmed.ncbi.nlm.nih.gov/37794322/](https://pubmed.ncbi.nlm.nih.gov/37794322/)?<br>
 Not exactly.
-After the article was submitted to the journal, I made a couple of changes in the algorithm.
+After the article was submitted to the journal, I made several changes in the algorithm.
 All of them are described in https://github.com/shelkmike/Mabs/releases .
 The most significant change was that the version of Mabs-flye described in the article assumed values of Flye parameters "assemble_ovlp_divergence" and "repeat_graph_ovlp_divergence" equal to each other; however, starting from the version 2.24, Mabs-flye optimizes values of these parameters independently (see [https://github.com/shelkmike/Mabs/releases/tag/2.24](https://github.com/shelkmike/Mabs/releases/tag/2.24))
 11. What does "Mabs" mean?<br>
 Funny to say, but "Mabs" means "Miniasm-based Assembler which maximizes Busco Score".
 That's because:<br>
 a) The first version of Mabs was based on Miniasm instead of Hifiasm and Flye.<br>